This article has been reviewed by tax expert Erica Gellerman, CPA.

 Indirect expenses are costs related to the home or property that houses your home office.
 These include things like utilities and mortgage or rent payments.
 You may only claim a percentage of indirect expenses, which is the total square footage of your home divided by the square footage of your home office.

-One limit to the regular method is that you can’t claim more than you earned while working in your home office.
+One limit to the regular method is that you can’t claim more on a home business tax deduction than you earned while working in your home office.
 Your claim must be proportional to the time you spend working in your home office.

 It depends.
 Factors to take into consideration include: